-You will see these six steps in headers throughout this exploration as we explore a study to see if dogs can rapidly learn names of objects.
+We are looking at something a little different here.
+Researchers want to see if dogs can rapidly learn names of objects by just being told what they are and not conditioned with some sort of reward.
 Learning new words after a single encounter or very few encounters is known as fast mapping.
 This is what allows preschool children to quickly add to their vocabularies.
 It was long thought that this was an ability that only humans possessed.
 However previous research challenged this idea and indicated that some dogs also have this ability.
 Researchers in Hungary (Fugazza et al. 2021) decided to test this with a couple of well-trained dogs.
 That is dogs that already had learned words of objects (mostly dog toys) and could retrieve the appropriate one when asked.

 One of the dogs in the study was a 9-year-old Yorkshire terrier named Vicky Nina.
 She already learned the names of a number of her toys and could retrieve them when asked by her owner or the experimenter.
 In the study the dog was shown two new toys, like a small stuffed lion and dolphin.
-The

-These materials were developed by the STUB Network and supported by the National Science Foundation under Grant NSF-DBI 1730668.
-They are covered under the Creative Commons license BY-NC which allows users to distribute, adapt, and build upon the materials for noncommercial purposes only, and only so long as attribution is given to the STUB Network. owner would play with the new toys (one at a time) with the dog using just four repetitions of the toy's name.
+The owner would play with the new toys (one at a time) with the dog using just four repetitions of the toy's name.
 Two minutes after the exposure to the toy, the dog was tested.
 Using two rooms in a house, the two new objects were placed in one room and the researcher, owner, and the dog were in another room out of sight of the two objects.
 The researcher would show the owner the name of the object she wanted the dog to retrieve, and the owner would ask the dog to retrieve it.
 Two different rooms were used so there would be no way the dog would get any clues from the owner or researcher as to which object to retrieve other than the initial request.
 Vicky Nina (who would always bring back one of the two objects) was tested with different new objects in 20 different trials.
 (In this video, you can see the other dog in the study, named Whisky, using the method described above and another method described later to learn the names of the objects.
 Whisky is also shown being tested when only given two objects to choose from.
 Whisky is from Norway, so the owner is speaking Norwegian to the dog.)